One of the Eight Wonders of Kansas and the first official National Natural Monument these stark formations look like

-Rising from the flat plains near Lewis, Kansas, the so-called Monument Rocks are large chalk formations that stand up to 70 feet high and look as though they were arranged by human hands.
+Rising from the flat plains near Oakley, Kansas, the so-called Monument Rocks are large chalk formations that stand up to 70 feet high and look as though they were arranged by human hands.

 The towering formations are the remnants of the Western Interior Seaway that once separated Western and Eastern North America during the Cretaceous Period.
 Carbonates, such as limestone, can be found where the seaway dried over millions of years, suggesting abundant calcareous algae in the ancient waters.
 The rocks here are a treasure trove of fossils and prehistoric remnants.